There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 “If, in order to get something done between depts, an individual contributor has to talk to their manager, who talks to a director, who talks to a VP, who talks to another VP, who talks to a director, who talks to a manager, who talks to someone doing the actual work, then super dumb things will happen.
 It must be ok for people to talk directly and just make the right thing happen.”

-A company is analogous to a growing child.
-All departments of a company go hand in hand.
+Similarly, a company is analogous to a growing child.
+All departments of a company need to operate hand in hand.

 #3 Cut out unnecessary meetings